JJLongoria/aura-helper/README.md

 #### Aura (Lightning):

 ##### - Get Aura Attributes:
-    You can get any component attribute (even the inherited) on .cmp file and .js file Only need type: "v." and you can show all attributes.
+    You can get any component attributes (even the inherited) on .cmp files and .js files Only need type: "v." and you can show and use all attributes.

+##### - Get JavaScript Controller functions:
+    You can get any controller functions (even the inherited) on .cmp files Only need type: "c." and you can show and use all functions.

+##### - Get JavaScript Helper functions:
+    You can get any helper functions (even the inherited) on .js files Only need type: "helper." and you can show and use all functions.

+##### - Get Apex Controller methods:
+    You can get any Apex controller methods (even the inherited) on .js file Only need type: "c." and you can show and use all methods.

 ##### - Aura NS
     - aura.attribute: Create Aura Attribute (aura:attribute)